zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-plain-java-enabler-external-configuration.md

 This method receives single _String_ parameter and can be used to load an internal or an external configuration file.

-<font color = "red"> Is it important information to describe how this method works in such detail as described below? </font>

-This method first tries to load the configuration as a Java resource.
+**Note:** This method first tries to load the configuration as a Java resource.
 If the file is not found, the method attempts to resolve the file name as an absolute.
 If the file name still cannot be found, this method  finally attempts to resolve the file as a relative path.
 When file is found, the method loads the contents of the file and maps them to internal data classes.
 After loading the configuration file, the method attempts to substitute/rewrite configuration property values with corresponding Java System properties.

 ### Loading and merging two YAML configuration files